 Captain Nemo and the Underwater City was an MGM movie with a modest 1.5 million dollar budget with fairly poor special effects to prove it.
 Like most undersea movies it is hampered by scenes of people scuba diving, which is the cinematic equivalent to Nyquil, and director James Hill brings nothing new to the table here.
 Has there ever been a really good scuba diving action scene?

-The film ends with Chuck Connors and the surviving Bath Brother being picked up a passing ship (the ocean is a very small place don’t yah know) but as the credits roll we are left wondering two things; will Chuck Connors ever return to the lovely Mala, and will he win the Civil War?
+The film ends with Chuck Connors and the surviving Bath Brother being picked up by a passing ship (the ocean is a very small place don’t ya know) but as the credits roll we are left wondering two things, “Will Chuck Connors ever return to the lovely Mala, and will he win the Civil War?”